The Democracy Cohort

 The 2015/16 Crook Public Service Fellows worked with The Crick Centre on the theme of Democracy.

 Claudia’s other research concerns welfare state revision and renewal in post-crisis Europe, more specifically how states can alter the underlying distribution of market outcomes to rely less on traditional post hoc redistribution.
-She is co-editor with Patrick Diamond of The Predistribution Agenda: Tackling inequality and supporting sustainable growth (I.B.
-Tauris, forthcoming July 2015).
+She was co-editor with Patrick Diamond of The Predistribution Agenda: Tackling inequality and supporting sustainable growth (I.B.
+Tauris, July 2015).

 Tom Healey joined the House of Commons Service as a fast-streamer in 1993 and has divided his career between departmental select committees, scrutinising the work of government departments, and procedural work in the Chamber and legislation services.
 From 2008 to 2011 he was seconded to the Cabinet Secretariat as Parliamentary Adviser.
 He returned to the Commons as Clerk of the Home Affairs Committee, and is about to take on a new role in relation to the restoration and renewal of the Palace of Westminster, a major project which could involve the temporary relocation of one or both Houses.